 - 1. Log in to the Web Console of the master Appliance. - 2.
-In the APPLIANCE tab, select Certificates from the left-hand side menu. - 3.
-Under the section Replace certificates: - 1.
-Placed to the right of the word Certificate, click the button CHOOSE FILE.
+In the APPLIANCE tab, select Certificates from the left-hand side menu. - Under the section Certificates used for the Collector custom TCP port, find the installed certificate for the communication of the Collector when using a custom TCP port. - 4.
+Click the button REPLACE CERTIFICATE below the certificate.
+A dialog shows up.

-- 2. Select the file master.crt from the dialog that shows up. - 3.
+- 1. Placed to the right of the word Certificate, click the button CHOOSE FILE. - 2.
+Select the file master.crt from the dialog that shows up. - 3.
 Placed to the right of the words Private key, click the button CHOOSE FILE. - 4.
-Select the file master.key from the dialog that shows up. - Optional: Tick Use an intermediate or chain certificate if you have a bundle of intermediate certificates. - 1.
+Select the file master.key from the dialog that shows up. - ◆ Optional: Tick Use an intermediate or chain certificate if you have a bundle of intermediate certificates. - 1.
 Click the button CHOOSE FILE that shows up when you tick the previous option. - 2.
-Select the file intermediate.crt from the dialog that shows up.
+Select the file intermediate.crt from the dialog that shows up. - 5.
+Click the button Replace the certificate for the Collector communication on custom TCP port.